-Peruvian peatlands store large amounts of carbon, which are nationally and globally significant.
+Peruvian peatlands store significant amounts of carbon.
 Mauritia flexuosa palm swamps form the prevailing peatland ecosystem in the Peruvian Amazon.
 This ecosystem is extensively threatened by degradation caused by the unsustainable practice of cutting whole palms for fruit collection.
 Despite decades of ongoing degradation, little attention has been paid to evaluating the location and extent of degradation and the magnitude of associated greenhouse gas emissions.

-The project aims at supporting the government of Peru in mapping and assessing degradation of palm swamp peatlands in the Amazon region.
-The objectives of the research are to:
+The project supports the Peruvian government in mapping and assessing degradation of palm swamp peatlands in the Amazon region.
+The objectives are to:

-1. Map M. flexuosa palm swamps and other land covers in areas classified as peatlands in the lowland Peruvian Amazon by Gumbricht et al (2017) for the years 1990, 2007 and 2018;
+1. Map M. flexuosa palm swamps and other land covers in areas classified as peatlands in the lowland Peruvian Amazon for the years 1990, 2007 and 2018.

 3. Perform a preliminary estimation of CO2 emissions from vegetation changes associated with degradation of palm swamp peatlands over the periods 1990–2007 and 2007–2018.